Japan government trims economic growth estimate for this year

 The BOJ has kept monetary policy steady since April last year, when it pledged to double base money via aggressive asset purchases to accelerate consumer inflation to 2 percent in two years, ending 15 years of mild deflation.

-During the meeting, some CEFP members expressed concerns about recent labor shortages in the construction industry and how that could hamper growth.
+During the meeting, some CEFP members expressed concerns about recent labour shortages in the construction industry and how that could hamper growth.

 They also discussed the need to balance fiscal discipline with stimulating the economy when the government compiles the budget for next fiscal year.